maihd/vectormath/README.md

 - Why Unlicense?
 Mostly source codes were re-written from The-Forge's VectorMath library, so I don't own the code.
 (I found the code with the same design with this library, but older: https://github.com/zauonlok/renderer/blob/master/renderer/core/maths.h)

 - Where the functions docs, and tutorials?
 WIP.
+All functions should got a simple description for the works.

 - Advance usages, configs, build flags docs?
 Find out in [build_flags](docs/build_flags.md).